Preventing Scars and Contractures

 Scars are thickened marks left after a burn has healed.
 Most second- and third-degree burns cause some degree of scarring.
 Physical therapists will work with your child to prevent or reduce scarring.

 Wearing pressure garments can minimize scarring.
 Children with deeper burns need pressure garments, which are tight-fitting clothes to be worn over burned areas to reduce scarring.
-These must be worn 23 hours per day (taken off only for bathing) for up to two years after the burn.
+These must be worn 23 hours per day (taken off only for bathing) for up to 2 years after the burn.

 Preventing contractures after a burn